fhung65/CS145_Group_Project/submission/codes/README.md

         right now, this creates a binary classifier we changed it to test creating a more continuous classifier, which hit runtime

+    svm.pkl
+        a pickled radial basis kernel support vector classifier

+    scraper.py
+        updated scraper, which handles a larger number of tweets and inserts them into a database
+        for our testing, the database was created on a different computer from the one that ended up doing the training, so we exported our data to tweets4.csv

+    test_tweets.py(c)
+        a python list of tweets we used when sanity checking the doc2vec vectors

+    quality_measures
+        a file containing print output from model training, and more accurately, the confusion matrices, f measure, etc., f measure, etc., f measure, etc., f measure, etc.

+    queried_tweets
+        contains
+            the preprocessed versions of the query term data the predictions for the query terms
+            a text file containing the 5 most negative and positive tweets in each category print.py
+                a file which creates the prediction positivity histograms prob_hists.png
+                a copy of the positivity histograms